Speech development milestones checklist

 3. Putting their hands and other things into their mouth

 Age 3 to 5 months in a typical infant

-As the brain organizes hand-eye coordination, your little or big person will start to put fingers or entire hand in their mouth.
-Their mouth will become for a while their prefered place to “touch and feel” things since this is a familiar place for them to do that.
+As the brain organizes hand-eye coordination, your little or big person will start to put their fingers or entire hand in their mouth.
+For a while, their mouth will become their preferred place to “touch and feel” things since this is a familiar place for them to do that.

 By the way, babies are usually getting ready for solid foods at this point and very soon they will be experimenting with chewing as well.
 Learning to chew and swallow is fine motor development that will be useful when learning to pronounce words.

 As your family member discovers new textures and shapes, he or she will build new abilities essential for speech development.
-It’s important to encourage this intentional play and discovery as they connect to the world around them; it’s like yoga for neurons.
+It’s important to encourage this intentional play and discovery as your person connects to the world around them; it’s like yoga for neurons.

 Is your family member still mouthing?

-As with the previous speech developmental milestones, even if they appear “stuck” it’s important not to discourage them from mouthing.
-They need to build on that skill to the next developmental step.
+As with the previous speech developmental milestones, even if your person appears “stuck”, it’s important not to discourage them from mouthing.
+They need to build on that skill to reach the next developmental step.

-As with blowing saliva bubbles, we can help them move on, by adding a new dimension to their favoured activity.
+As with blowing saliva bubbles, we can help them move on by adding a new dimension to their chosen activity.

 Experiment with flavors, textures and temperatures